 You may feel a general sense of anxiety after the crash

 Aside from feeling fear of driving, you may of a general feeling of unease.
 You may be experiencing anxiety.
 According to the Mayo Clinic anxiety symptoms include, but are not limited to:

-If you’ve been seriously injured in a car wreck, you’re life might have taken a 180.
+If you’ve been seriously injured in a car wreck, your life might have taken a 180.
 You might not be able to do the same things you could do before.

 Your work and social life may be affected.
-This is a lot of additional stress and can leave victims of car wrecks at a high risk for depression.
+This is a lot of additional stress and can leave victims of car accidents at high risk for depression.